Topologically-based fractional diffusion and emergent dynamics with short-range interactions: The new protocol: short-range topological diffusion

 In what follows we will need to be able to evaluate the action of the operator pointwise.
-In the weakly singular case $0<\a<1$ pointwise evaluation of the integral expressions in \eqref{eq:aL} and \eqref{eq:comm} presents no problem as long as $f\in C^1$.
+In the range $0<\a<1$ such evaluation presents no problem as long as $f\in C^1$.
 The rigorous argument goes by ``unwinding" the symmetric defining formula \eqref{e:Ldef}.
 To demonstrate it, let us denote by $L_\phi f(\bx)$ the integral on the right hand side of \eqref{eq:aL}.
 Clearly, $L_\phi f\in C(\T^n)$.
-Let us fix a point $\bx_0\in \T$.
+Let us fix a point $\bx_0\in \T^n$.
 Let $g$ be the standard non-negative Friedrichs' mollifier supported on the ball of radius $1$.
 Denote $g_\e = \frac{1}{\e^n}g((\bx-\bx_0)/\e)$.
 It suffices to show that

 Since for $0<\a<1$, $L_\phi f(x)$ is a continuous function we can break up the integral without ambiguity:

 The higher case $1\leq \a<2$ is more subtle.
 Let us show that when $\rho$ and $f$ are smooth, the element $\cL_\phi f \in H^{-\a/2}$ gains regularity.
 Formally, this first step is necessary to even discuss pointwise values $\cL_\phi f(\bx)$.
 So, let us make the following observation: